coderefinery/workshop-intro/livestream.md

-# CodeRefinery: Welcome and practical information for workshops
+# CodeRefinery: Welcome and practical information

 ---